My Break-In Story

 After cleaning up and documenting stolen items, the following became clear:

 - Priceless heirloom jewelry was gone (including family gold, a ring from a late mother, and pieces given from husband to wife over years of marriage)

-- Important medication was gone (including from a knee surgery)
+- Important medication was gone

 - The thieves had looked for quick grabs and in their anger at not finding more, had ransacked the whole house

 But even more devastating than the missing items, was the emotional impact.

 The emotional toll on me, and the homeowners would remain long after the house was cleaned up, the police report was filed, and replacement items were purchased.

 In talking with my family about the incident now, it is clear they are still dealing with the repercussions.
 To look over your shoulder while walking from the vehicle to the house, to lock the doors while home alone because there have been numerous daytime robberies on your street, to have the fear of being violated in a similar way again, to not feel safe in your own home, to have the thought always in the back of your mind.